General Questions

 Can I perform SEO migration from OpenCart to WooCommerce?

-Yes, you can migrate SEO URLs from OpenCart to WooCommerce by picking “Migrate categories and products SEO URLs” additional option.
+Yes, you can migrate SEO URLs from OpenCart to WooCommerce using Cart2Cart by selecting the “Migrate categories and products SEO URLs” additional option during your data migration process.

-However, before migrating to WooCommerce, you need to ensure SEO URLs feature is enabled on your OpenCart.
-To do so, log in your OpenCart Admin area, go to System -> Server, find “Use SEO URLs” and check the “Yes” box.
+Before migrating to WooCommerce, ensure the SEO URLs feature is enabled in your OpenCart store.
+To do this, log in to your OpenCart Admin area, navigate to System -> Server, find “Use SEO URLs” and check the “Yes” box.

-Afterwards, SEO Keyword will appear in settings of both your products and categories.
-That’s the part of URLs that will be moved within our “Migrate categories and products SEO URLs” additional option.
+Once enabled, the SEO Keyword field will appear in the settings of your products and categories.
+This is the data that will be transferred when you choose the “Migrate categories and products SEO URLs” additional option with Cart2Cart.

 http://opencart-store.com/apple-cinema-30

-After migrating to WooCommerce (with the “Migrate SEO URLs” option picked), the structure of “Apple Cinema 30” product URL will look like:
+After migrating to WooCommerce with the “Migrate SEO URLs” option, the URL structure for the "Apple Cinema 30" product will be:

 http://woocommerce-store.com/product/apple-cinema-30